 Genesis of the project.

 Like many initiatives, this project began informally, sparked by conversations between two friends.
-At the time, we were both in the final stages of our PhD program in biomedical science, and on one fateful sunny afternoon in 2022 - we started talking about philanthropy.
-We realized that both of us had long-term goals which involved doing good and giving back to the rest of humanity.
-However, we had never undertaken a venture of this magnitude before.
+At the time, we were both in the final stages of our PhD program in biomedical science, and on one fateful sunny afternoon in 2024 - we started talking about philanthropy.
+We realized that both of us had long-term goals which involved doing good and giving back to humanity.
+But neither of us had undertaken a venture in philanthropy.
 As scientists, we were eager to experiment, learn, and develop through a small research endeavor of our own — a ‘pilot’ project, if you will.

 Then, we centered our focus on the primary question – “what does it mean to run an optimal orphanage?” - and started from there.